pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

 ## Nested dependencies and products

-Dependencies and products are allowed to be nested containers consisting of tuples, lists, and dictionaries.
-It beneficial if you want more structure and nesting.
+Dependencies and products can be nested containers consisting of tuples, lists, and dictionaries.
+It is beneficial if you want more structure and nesting.

-Here is an example with a task which fits some model on data.
-It depends on a module containing the code for the model which is not actively used, but ensures that the task is rerun when the model is changed.
-And, it depends on data.
+Here is an example with a task that fits some model on data.
+It depends on a module containing the code for the model, which is not actively used but ensures that the task is rerun when the model is changed.
+And it depends on data.

 ```python
 @pytask.mark.depends_on(